2mey10/Adversarial-OE/README.md

 ## Repository Contents
 This repository enables the user to do the following things:
 - Finetune a pretrained WideResNet with (Adversarial) Outlier Exposure
-- The Finetuning can get assisted by Adversarial Attacks on the Inliers and Outliers
+- Training Data can be augmented by Adversarial Attacks (on ID and OOD)
-- As Inlier Sets we currently support: CIFAR10, CIFAR100
+- As ID we currently support: CIFAR10, CIFAR100
-- As Outlier Sets we use GAN-generated Images, which need to be manually created (or downloaded) and added to the data folder /datasets
+- As training OOD data we use GAN-generated images, which need to be manually created (or downloaded) and added to the `/datasets` folder
 - Supported Adversarial Attacks: FGSM, PGD, MI-FGSM, EBA, EPS_GAUSS, None

  ## Folder structure: